 Asbury Park is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 15,146 people and 11 constituent neighborhoods, Asbury Park is the 126th largest community in New Jersey.
 Much of the housing stock in Asbury Park was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Asbury Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-The per capita income in Asbury Park in 2010 was $24,282, which is low income relative to New Jersey, and middle income relative to the rest of the US.
-This equates to an annual income of $97,128 for a family of four.
+The per capita income in Asbury Park in 2018 was $48,179, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $192,716 for a family of four.
 However, Asbury Park contains both very wealthy and poor people as well.

-Asbury Park also has a high percentage of its population that was born in another country: 23.96%.
+Asbury Park also has a high percentage of its population that was born in another country: 16.77%.

 The most common language spoken in Asbury Park is English.
 Other important languages spoken here include Spanish and French.